- 1 INTRODUCTION:

 - 10 BIBLIOGRAPHY / REFERENCE :

-visit a company and preparation of an informative report on the procedure of issue of shares or debentures.
+Visit a company and preparation of an informative report on the procedure of issue of shares or debentures.
 A debenture is a type of debt instrument that is not secured by physical assets or collateral.
 Debentures are backed only by the general creditworthiness and reputation of the issuer.
 Both corporations and governments frequently issue this type of bond to secure capital.
 Like other types of bonds, debentures are documented in an indenture.
+In this project, we will learn the Procedure of Issue of Debentures.

-Debenture holders (investors) do not have any rights to vote in the company’s general meetings of shareholders, but they are allowed separate meetings or votes e.g. on changes to the rights attached to the debentures.
+Debenture holders (investors) do not have any rights to vote in the company’s general meetings of shareholders.
+Still, they are allowed separate meetings or votes, e.g., on changes to the rights attached to the debentures.

 The interest paid to debenture holders is calculated as a charge against profit in the company’s financial statements.